 Key terms such as “clinical labs” “veterinary labs” and “laboratory Wisconsin” rank marshfieldlabs.org in the top 5 results of listings across Google, Bing and Yahoo as of February 2016.

 Overall lift to the site from search engines has been increasing at a rate of 3% per cycle.

 The existing branding and visual design of the labs was outdated and no longer aligned with the guidelines set forth by the Marshfield Clinic Health System.
 Using cues from existing branding and color theory, a new visual language was created that was intended to be easy, valuable, and genuine.

-• Our team spent extensive time before launch and at regular follow-up sessions to educate the Labs staff on how to maintain their content pages which are now managed by the Sharepoint 2013 CMS.
+Our team spent extensive time before launch and at regular follow-up sessions to educate the Labs staff on how to maintain their content pages effectively.

 Deployed Adobe analytics integration on the site to learn more about what their visitor behavior in order to better inform future business decisions.